isc-projects/bind9/doc/arm/reference.rst

 The following options can be specified in a :any:`dnssec-policy` statement:

+.. namedconf:statement:: cds-digest-type
+   :tags: dnssec
+   :short: Specifies the digest type to use for CDS resource records.

+    This indicates the digest type to use when generating CDS resource records.
+The default is SHA-256.

 .. namedconf:statement:: dnskey-ttl
    :tags: dnssec
    :short: Specifies the time to live (TTL) for DNSKEY resource records.